 I have a limited amount of creative juice and I have no interest in cranking out “crafty” goods just to fill up a store.
 While Etsy does accommodate seasonal selling, it works best when the items are regularly available.
 Since I’m not cranking out these goods at a fast pace each month, I can’t fill up a store all the time.
-However, I do post all of the items I’ve produced here and note if the item has been sold.
+However, I do post all of the items I’ve produced and focus on building a following around those special products.

 I’m focused on local business.

-One of main interests in selling my art is to connect with and support local businesses and organizations.
+One of my main interests in selling my art is to connect with and support local businesses.
 It’s a way for me to be a part of the Lynchburg community and enjoy those working around me.
-Selling online takes away from the local economy and local events.
+Selling online with a service like Etsy takes away from the local economy and local events.

 I’m not in this just for the money.

 I really prefer the interaction of meeting the people who purchase my art.
-While I’m happy to take online orders, I am looking for more than a transaction.
-Each item has a story that should fit with your story.
-And when that happens, one of my pieces will become a part of your life.
+While I do sell through my website, I am looking for more than a transaction.
+Each item has a story that should fit with your life.
+When that happens, one of my pieces will become a part of your life.

-So, if you’re interested in one of my items, check me out a local event or send me a message.
+If you’re interested in one of my items, check me out a local event or see my shop page.
 Also, I am always looking for ways to partner locally.
-I’d be interested to hear if other people prefer shopping or selling on Etsy.
-Leave your thoughts in the comments below.

 Finally, I actually build custom websites that allow you to scale your business over time.
 This allows you to create an audience around your particular brand and scale it over time.